๐Ÿ‡บ๐Ÿ‡ธ

 No. Section 321 de minimis treatment ended for China and Hong Kong origin goods on 2 May 2025, and was extended to all countries by EO 14324.
 As of May 2026 no commercial low-value China shipments qualify for duty-free entry.
 The One Big Beautiful Bill Act codified the change into law.

-After the Supreme Court ruled on 20 February 2026 that IEEPA could not be used for tariffs, the White House replaced the struck-down IEEPA reciprocal tariff with a 10% baseline tariff under Section 122 authority, effective 24 February 2026.
-It applies to most China-origin imports through 10 November 2026 unless extended.
+After the Supreme Court ruled on 20 February 2026 that IEEPA could not be used for tariffs, the White House replaced the struck-down IEEPA reciprocal tariff with a Section 122 temporary import surcharge.
+Proclamation 11012 (20 Feb) set the initial rate at 10%; a 22 February amendment raised it to the statutory maximum of 15%, which took effect 24 February 2026.
+Section 122 authority lasts up to 150 days, so the surcharge expires on or about 24 July 2026 unless Congress extends it.
+CBP collects it via HTSUS 9903.03.01.

 How much does it cost to import goods from China to the US in 2026?